How to pay when you’re traveling abroad

 Have a cash-vs.-card strategy

-How often you use your credit card may depend largely on whether your card charges a foreign transaction fee and how high that fee is.
+How often you use your credit card may depend largely on whether you’ll be charged a foreign transaction fee and how high that fee is.
 Many credit cards charge a foreign transaction fee every time you make a purchase abroad.
-Considering that, you may want to use local currency for smaller purchases, such as coffees and snacks, and your credit card for more expensive purchases, such as pricey souvenirs and restaurants.
+Considering that, you may want to use local currency for smaller purchases, such as coffees and snacks, and a credit card for more expensive purchases, such as pricey souvenirs and restaurants.

-Tip: Don’t forget to set a travel alert on your credit card so your bank doesn’t suspect fraud when they see foreign charges.
+Tip: Don’t forget to set a travel alert on your card so your bank doesn’t suspect fraud when they see foreign charges.
 Also keep in mind that some foreign terminals may ask for a PIN when you use a credit card.
 For more information, check out our travel checklist.

 Be prepared before using an international ATM

 Before using an international ATM, it pays to do some research, as you could be charged fees.
 These include non-bank ATM usage fees, ATM operator access fees and international transaction fees for currency conversion.
 These fees can be charged by both the foreign bank as well as your bank, but you may be able to avoid or limit some of them by using ATMs of banks that partner with your bank.
 You can usually find these by doing some research ahead of time.

 You may be able to minimize some charges.
 For example, if you’re a Bank of America customer, Bank of America will assess an international transaction fee of 3 percent of the converted U.S. dollar amount.
 Foreign ATM operators may offer to do the currency conversion for you, but they may charge a higher conversion fee.
 You can refuse the foreign ATM conversion and be assessed the 3 percent Bank of America international transaction fee instead.
-Fee policies vary by bank, and don’t forget to consider the ATM usage and access fees mentioned above in your decision.
+Conversion fee policies vary by bank, and don’t forget to consider the ATM usage and access fees mentioned above in your decision.
 Wherever you bank, doing some research on these issues will ensure you aren’t surprised.